-In prior years, the Former Agency defeased various bond issues by creating separate irrevocable trust funds.
+In the current year and prior years, CRA/LA-DLA and the Former Agency defeased various bond issues by creating separate irrevocable trust funds.
 New debt was issued and the proceeds were used to purchase U.S. government securities, which were placed in the trust funds held by the respective escrow agents.
 The investments and fixed earnings from the investments are sufficient to fully service the defeased debt until the debt is called for redemption or matures.

 The trust account assets and corresponding liabilities for the defeased bonds are not reflected on the accompanying basic financial statements.
-At June 30, 2016, there were no outstanding defeased bonds.
+At June 30, 2017, \$138,753,000 of bonds outstanding are considered defeased.